20 Apr Taxation in Dubai

 Is Dubai still a tax-free country?

-Investors prefer to launch their company in Dubai because of its minimal taxation policies.
+Investors prefer to launch their companies in Dubai because of its minimal taxation policies.
 Most companies operate under the tax-free regime while the remaining ones also pay small amounts of tax on their income.
 It’s a no-brainer to set up your business in Dubai if you want to work in tax-friendly laws.